Kong/docs.konghq.com/app/konnect/mesh-manager/index.md

 ## Mesh Manager RBAC

-Mesh Manager has it's own role-based access control (RBAC) settings that are separate from the [{{site.konnect_short_name}} RBAC settings](/konnect/org-management/teams-and-roles/roles-reference/).
+Mesh Manager has its own role-based access control (RBAC) settings that are separate from the [{{site.konnect_short_name}} RBAC settings](/konnect/org-management/teams-and-roles/roles-reference/).
 The Mesh Manager RBAC settings are specific to the meshes and mesh policies in Mesh Manager.

 To completely configure RBAC for Mesh Manager, you must configure both roles and role bindings.
 * **Role:** Determines what resources a user or group has access to